 Calculated fields are a really big help in Access; they let us derive data from existing information.
 And they’re flexible, too.
 If one of the source items changes, the calculation updates immediately, just like an Excel formula.
 But some people aren’t aware you can add them to a query.
 And this is an especially cool thing, because every time we run a query, we get the latest info.
 One example where we might use this capability would be calculating a restock—how many items we need to add.
 We can open the database, check the table we draw data from, and design [...]

 The idea of the split form in Access is rather like its cousin in Project.
 We set up a view with the “big picture” or large-scale view in one portion of the window (usually the top), and details in the bottom.
 Sometimes vice versa, but the thinking is to have both available for convenience.
+(I'll use the datasheet form shortly, as another example.)
 Creating a split form is very easy, as it’s listed within the regular forms.
 We select the table we want to work with, go to the Create tab->Forms->More Forms, and click Split Form.
-The result is to show the data from the table in two ways.
-One, [...]
+The result is to show [...]

 The parameter query, while easy to set up, actually depends on a sort of quirk in the program, as we’ll see.
 But regardless, it’s a very powerful feature; it allows many variations on one question in a database.
 Ranges of dates, differences in spelling, and many others can fit a parameter query.
 A parameter query on a range of dates uses the “Between—And” keywords, and has the user enter a starting and ending date as indicated.
 (Any criteria of this sort go in the Criteria row in Query Design view.)
 The quirk is, when we want the program to ask the [...]